King-MCML06/Battle-Bots/README.md

 * Teams must consist of exactly one member (solo participation only).
 * Each team can submit only one bot.
-* This challenge is crafted exclusively for beginners - no machine learning, no AI, no advanced programming concepts are required !
+* This challenge is crafted exclusively for beginners - no machine learning, no AI, no advanced programming concepts required !
-* Top 3 winners will win exclusive goodies fron team NJACK - so do participate !
+* Cool prizes alert! 🎁 Be in the top 3 and score exclusive NJACK goodies!

 ## Judging